 The team may not do any further work on the bridge after timed construction ends.
 The judges will inspect the bridge for compliance with the Rules, and the data forms contain the full list of items to review.
-The lead station judge then records the build time and any clearance violations on the data forms.
+The lead station judge then records the build time, any connection violations, and any clearance violations on the data forms.
+Teams will be given 2 minutes to also inspect the bridge connections.

-Teams may be allowed to repair certain violations as dictated in the Rules.
+Teams will be allowed to repair certain violations as dictated in the Rules.
 Certain violations must be fixed, and if it is not possible to fix these violations, then the head judge will rule the bridge ineligible and the bridge will not be approved for load testing, unless the head judge allows.